Who can purchase a brick?

 As the tie that binds each initiate, we recommend that each NPHC Chapter should also have a paver.
 This discussion can be facilitated with the current undergraduate chapter members.

-Gifts of $5,000 and greater will be needed to make this garden a reality.
+Gifts greater than $1,000 will be needed to make this garden a reality.
 Zack Hawkins can help you navigate larger gift conversations and additional ways to support.

 In addition to my financial support, I want to help champion this project.
 How do I get involved?